intuit/Trapheus/README.md

         - Settings: enter password
         - Connectivity: VPC: Trapheus-VPC-[region]

-In case your region doesn't support exporting a RDS snapshot to S3 (check here https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ExportSnapshot.html) you also need to:
+In case your region doesn't support exporting a RDS snapshot to S3 (check here https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ExportSnapshot.html) you also need to do the below steps:

 7. Create a KmsKeyId in a rds snapshot export to s3 supported region with role policy:
 ```